docbrisky/coronary-occlusion/README.md

 Without a CUDA-enabled system and TensorFlow set up to run on the GPU, the code may take a long time to execute.
 (On the system detailed above, the whole experiment can be exectued overnight.)
 Parts of the code required the full 32GB of RAM, so lower-spec systems may require workarounds.

 EXECUTION NOTES:
 Initially, a feasilibity experiment was run using limited data (see "first-training.py").
 This produced encouraging results, so the system was fine-tuned on extended data (see "second-training.py").
-For this reason, the training process is split into two parts and sets of training data are downloaded.
+For this reason, the training process is split into two parts and two sets of training data are downloaded.
 This set-up could, of course, be streamlined.
 However, the intention was to reproduce the source code for the experiment exactly as it was run to produce the results in the paper.

 To run the scripts in order: download this repository, navigate to it in a terminal window then copy and paste the following command: